Wimmics/plic2owl/README.md

 python ./main.py /home/user/plic/PlinianCore.xsd --copy schemas
 ```

-At subsequent invocations, the XSD files will be read from direcory `schemas`.
+At subsequent invocations, the XSD files will be read from directory `schemas`.
 You may run the same command again or keep only the base name of the schema:

 ```sh
 python ./main.py PlinianCore.xsd --copy schemas